 Such types credit card machines are connected to a Bluetooth signal which works between the terminal and a payment portal.
 Additional functions, such as the option for adding gratuity to the bill, can be set up to meet the requirements of the service.

 If one owns a small bar, having a portable credit card machine help you to serve your guests in a more effective manner.
 Creating a single tab helps to retain customers by offering them payment at the table instead of forcing them to go to the bar each time they want to order something.

-Great for businesses such as: bars, restaurants, and cafes.
+Great for businesses such as